IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

          - For routine tasks and widely-used languages like Python or JavaScript, accuracy rates can be high, sometimes upwards of 80-90% for straightforward problems.
          - When dealing with more complex algorithms, nuanced edge cases, or multi-step logic, LLMs may struggle.
 The model can produce syntactically correct code that might not solve the problem as intended or might have logic errors.
          - For complex use cases, accuracy can drop significantly, often requiring human intervention to correct the output.
+         - AI-generated content may vary and may not always provide consistent answers.
+Your response may be different than what I got.

    Feel free to explore and try out more scenarios!